v-maudel/docs-1/docs/standard/serverless-architecture/serverless-architecture/serverless-architecture-considerations.md

 ## Monitoring, tracing, and logging

+An often overlooked aspect of DevOps is monitoring applications once deployed.
+It is important to have a strategy for monitoring serverless functions.
+The biggest challenge is often correlation, or recognizing when a user calls multiple functions as part of the same interaction.
+Most serverless platforms allow console logging that can be imported into third-party tools.
+There are also options to automate collection of telemetry, generate and track correlation IDs, and monitor specific actions to provide detailed insights.
+Azure provides the advanced [Application Insights platform](https://docs.microsoft.com/azure/azure-functions/functions-monitoring) for monitoring and analytics.

 ## Inter-service dependencies

+A serverless architecture may include functions that rely on other functions.
+In fact, it is not uncommon in a microservices architecture to have multiple services call each other as part of an interaction or distributed transaction.
+To avoid strong coupling, it is recommended that services don't reference each other directly.
+When the endpoint for a service needs to change, direct references could result in major refactoring.
+A suggested solution is to provide a service discovery mechanism, such as a registry, that provides the appropriate end point for a request type.

+It is also important to consider the circuit-breaker pattern.
+If, for some reason, a service continues to fail, it is not advisable to call that service repeatedly.
+Instead, an alternative service is called or a message returned until the health of the dependent service is re-established.
+The serverless architecture needs to take into account the strategy for resolving and managing inter-service dependencies.

 ## Managing failure and providing resiliency

+To continue the circuit-breaker pattern, services need to be fault tolerant and resilient.
+Fault tolerance is typically a function of the code itself, and how it is written to handle exceptions.
+Resiliency is often managed by the serverless platform.
+The platform should be able to spin up a new serverless function instance when the existing one fails.
+The platform should also be intelligent enough to stop spinning up new instances when every new instance fails.

 ## Versioning and green/blue deployments

+A major benefit of serverless is the ability to upgrade a specific function without having to redeploy the entire application.
+For upgrades to be successful, functions must be versioned so that services calling them are routed to the correct version of code.
+A strategy for deploying new versions is also important.
+A common approach is to use "green/blue deployments."
+The green deployment is the current function.
+A new "blue" version is deployed to production and tested.
+When testing passes, the green and blue versions are swapped so the new version comes live.
+If any issues are encountered, they can be swapped back.
+Supporting versioning and green/blue deployments requires a combination of authoring the functions to accommodate version changes and working with the serverless platform to handle deployments.

 >[!div class="step-by-step"]
 [Previous] (./index.md)